An Efficient and Adaptive Watermark Detection System with Tile-based Error Correction: Evaluation

 {\bf Baselines and Metrics:} Our benchmarks include two recent and representative works in diffusion model watermarking: Stable Signature~\cite{fernandez2023stable} and AquaLoRA~\cite{feng2024aqualora}.
 Most of QRMark’s optimizations are designed and tailored for Stable Signature.
 For AquaLoRA, which by default only supports a batch size of one, we minimally patched it to allow variable batch sizes during watermark extraction.
 To provide a comprehensive evaluation of QRMark’s performance, our metrics include: (i) detection latency and throughput, (ii) detection accuracy without watermark attacks, and (iii) robustness under various adversarial attacks.
 Additionally, to assess the impact of watermarking on image quality, we report image distortion using the average Peak Signal-to-Noise Ratio (PSNR).

-{\bf Datasets:} During the watermark detection phase, each benchmark is evaluated on the same dataset as used in its original paper.
-We evaluate Stable Signature based on generations on prompts from the validation set of MS-COCO~\cite{lin2015microsoftcococommonobjects}, a large-scale, widely used vision benchmark containing images with rich annotations across 80 object categories.
-On the other hand, we evaluated AquaLoRA based on generations on selected prompts from partiprompts~\cite{yu2022scalingautoregressivemodelscontentrich}.
+{ {\bf Datasets:} During the watermark detection phase, each benchmark is evaluated on the same dataset used in its original paper.
+We evaluate Stable Signature using generations from prompts in the MS-COCO validation set~\cite{lin2015microsoftcococommonobjects}, following its official evaluation protocol.
+Using only the MS-COCO validation split ensures a fair comparison, as Stable Signature~\cite{fernandez2023stable} explicitly reports results on this set.
+Moreover, evaluating text-to-image models on the MS-COCO validation set is a standard practice in the literature: OpenAI generates samples using captions from the MS-COCO validation set~\cite{ramesh2022hierarchical}, and Google Brain likewise uses the COCO validation split as the standard benchmark for text-to-image evaluation~\cite{saharia2022photorealistic}.
+We therefore follow this established protocol.
+AquaLoRA is evaluated using generations from selected prompts in partiprompts~\cite{yu2022scalingautoregressivemodelscontentrich}, consistent with its original setup. }